 The Physical Plant Department and Administrative Services Department are responsible for security and emergency responses at Muskegon Community College.
 The departments are also responsible for providing support services designed to meet the needs of the college community.
 Some of these services are as follows:

-- · Register and provide parking permits for students - Test and maintain all fire prevention equipment and alarms - Provide crime prevention and safety lectures and seminars - Inspect buildings for safety compliance - Make emergency notifications - Provide an escort to your car when requested
+- · Register and provide parking permits for students - · Test and maintain all fire prevention equipment and alarms - · Provide safety trainings - · Inspect buildings for safety compliance - · Make emergency notifications - Provide an escort to your car when requested